 The Beginning Farmer Network of Massachusetts (BFN/Mass) is a collaborative group of farmers and farm service providers dedicated to beginning farmer success in Massachusetts.
 By creating more space for networking and collaboration amongst Beginning Farmers and Service Providers we hope to bring together people who want to work on similar issues, who want to share information and lessons learned, and who can inspire each other by the work they are already doing.

 Research Activities & Impact

 The Friedman School is doing important work locally and globally in all areas of nutrition science and policy.
 We hope to illustrate the depth and breadth of our research and impact by detailing some of our projects and initiatives, both active and past.
-Browse using our major theme areas, and we'll have a map function very soon!
+Browse activities using our major theme areas, or navigate using the map.